SheikhHasanulBanna/sheikhhasanulbanna.github.io/_publications/2025-09-01-redditOSINT.md

 Under supervision of **Dr. Md.
 Shohrab Hossain**

 * We created a synthesized dataset from scrapped reddit posts.
-* Then Applied LLM models to provide verdict regarding if the posts contained potential vulnerabilities.
+* Then Applied fine-tuned LLM models to provide verdict regarding if the posts contained potential vulnerabilities.
-* Small models like DistilBERT, TinyBERT performed better than Llama, GPT etc.
+* Small models like DistilBERT, TinyBERT performed with high accuracy in providing verdicts
-* These small models can be used to identify if any new post contains information regarding new vulnerabilities.
+* These small models can be used to quickly identify if any new post contains information regarding new vulnerabilities.